 Contributor: Markayle Tolliver

-World Business Chicago salutes #WomensHistoryMonth by highlighting entrepreneurs and founders in Life Sciences and Health Care, one of Chicago’s fastest growing sectors experiencing tremendous innovation through tech.
-Today, we highlight Caralynn Nowinski Collens, the CEO of Dimension Inx., an organization that works with leading product and R&D companies to unlock a variety of clinical applications and accelerate the development of new regenerative solutions.
+World Business Chicago salutes #WomensHistoryMonth by highlighting entrepreneurs and founders in Life Sciences and Healthcare, one of Chicago’s fastest growing sectors experiencing tremendous innovation through tech.
+Today, we highlight Sona Shah, the CEO and co-founder of Neopenda, a global health social enterprise creating technologies to reduce neonatal mortality in low-resource settings through the use of a vital signs monitoring system.

-Caralynn shares how she first got interested in the life sciences industry —
+Sona tells us how she got her interest in life sciences and healthcare innovation —

-Caralynn concludes with advice to women interested in life sciences –
+Sona shares advice to women starting their careers in life sciences and healthcare innovation —

-For more information about Caralynn and Dimension Inc, please visit https://www.dimensioninx.com.
+For more information about Sona Shah or Neopenda please visit https://neopenda.com.